joakin/webkipedia/README.md

 * Components
   * UI components can be found at `lib/ui/`
-  * Inside a component folder you will find a `index.js` and a `componentname.less` with the styles of the component.
+  * Inside a component folder you will find a `index.js` and a `component-name.less` with the styles of the component.
 * Styles
   * Use the [SUIT CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md)
   * Styles are placed alongside the component they belong to.
+  * Use the mixins in the Webkipedia component for responsive behavior (mobile first).
+  * Do not use nested Less.
+Be 100% concrete on the selectors.